zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

 For some sock5 proxy, need to be used as "socks5h://xxxxx".

 ## Other Setting
 **The Save Setting button, will save both "Scan Model"'s setting and other setting.**

 * "Always Display Button" is good for touch screen.
 * "Show Buttons on Thumb Mode" will turn on/off additional Buttons on thumbnail.
+    * Thumbnail Mode was removed in v1.5.0 of webui.

 ![](img/other_setting.jpg)

 ## Preview Image
 Extra network uses both `model_file.png` and `model_file.preview.png` as preview image.
 But `model_file.png` has higher priority, because it is created by yourself.